systematic-magic/AgingPubMed/research_papers_pdf.rst

 12. Figures
 --------------
 12.1.
-Check that callouts are formatted in plain text and are not hyperlinked.
+Check that callouts are formatted in :ref:`plain text<plain_text>` and are not hyperlinked.

 .. image:: /_static/pdf_figure_callouts.png
    :alt: Figure callouts